-Material engineering contributes to our society by scientifically understanding the microscopic principles of atoms and electrons that make up materials and by developing the structure, function and characteristics of industrial products through the designing of the microstructures.
-In department of Materials course in the graduate school, the students will solve problems from a new perspective based on the basic knowledge of material engineering from the refining of raw materials acquired to the manufacturing process and material properties.
+Materials science and engineering contribute to our society by scientifically understanding the microscopic principles of atoms and electrons that make up materials and by developing the structure, function and characteristics of industrial products through the designing of the microstructures.
+In the department of Materials, the students will solve problems from a new perspective based on the basic knowledge of materials science and engineering from the refining of raw materials acquired to the manufacturing process and material properties.
 Also, students will acquire more specialized and sophisticated expertise, more practical experimental technology, and cutting-edge technology development.
 We establish the following curriculum policy with the goal of training to develop highly creative researchers and engineers who can adapt to changes in the environment.

 (1)Subject which is subdivided specialized areas, such as raw material refinement, final product structure control and property evaluation, new material creation and process development based on basic knowledge of undergraduate course.

 (2)Subject which is deeply understand the concepts and principles that express the physical properties of materials, and learn a wide range of material engineering knowledge and the latest technology.

 (3)Subject which is actively collecting social needs, such as organizational control and characteristic evaluation of final products, creation of new materials and process development, by organically collaborating with companies.